 Book: Keith Buckley (of Every Time I Die) – ‘Watch‘

 It’s hard to get an honest review of anything produced by a polarizing celebrity.
 As previously demonstrated by ancient fuckboi poet Decius, who was killed by a mob of angry Romans just for bearing the same name as the jackwagon who conspired to stab Julius Caesar; the crowd is fickle.
-Fans will exacerbate the undeserved flames of achievement just as swiftly as haters will piss them out for no good reason other than their own self disappointment.
+Fans will exacerbate the undeserved flames of achievement just as swiftly as haters will piss them out for no good reason other than their own self-disappointment.

 Fortunately, I am bound by New Jersey state law to deliver assessment without bias.
 Those who cannot do, teach.
 OHHH.
 And those who cannot teach, teach gym.
 OHHHHHH.
 Sorry, on to the review.

 Keith Buckley’s first novel, SCALE, quickly showcased the talent and wit he had as lyricist for ETID.
-As the story progressed, the book turned into what appeared to be a self glorifying (abstract), semi-autobiography.
+As the story progressed, the book turned into what appeared to be a self-glorifying (abstract), semi-autobiography.
 There was a clear mastery of syntax and diction.
 The guy is a friggin’ wordsmith, but the characters didn’t necessarily resonate with me.
 The book was well written, but I wasn’t rooting for anyone.
 I read it more out of respect than enjoyment and, at the end of the day, I’d still give it a commendable 7.8 / 10.
 (Yeah, I’m douchily breaking it down that precisely.
 It’s literature, bro).

 I was gifted a copy of WATCH and read it in two sittings.
-I initially had it around a 8.9 / 10, but after further review it’s more like a 9.8.
+I initially had it around an 8.9 / 10, but after further review, it’s more like a 9.8.
 The storyline is as intense as it is fast-moving.
 Moments of pure literary genius exist juxtapose passages where you’re decayin’ with the boys.
-What sets this apart from not only Buckley’s previous book, but most other modern authors, is his unwavering confidence to dive into the abyss of weirdness and not give a shit if you can punch your way out.
+What sets this apart from not only Buckley’s previous book but most other modern authors, is his unwavering confidence to dive into the abyss of weirdness and not give a shit if you can punch your way out.
 There were a lot of moments where I questioned what the hell was going on, but I was always grounded to reality and reeled back in by something familiar enough to identify.

 Though most of the characters were crappy people, I still found myself emotionally bound to their fate.
 The loaded symbolism and heavily metaphoric wordplay had me re-reading certain chunks, especially toward the end, but it was always in an enjoyable way.
 I felt more like a detective sifting through the miasma rather than an asshole who was out of his intellectual depth.

-At the core this is a very serious novel, but there is enough raunchy degradation to keep it darkly humorous.
+At the core, this is a very serious novel, but there is enough raunchy degradation to keep it darkly humorous.
 However, the hidden gem is in the eye of the beholder.
-It’s the type of book that concludes in maddeningly debatable fashion and is bred to be argued about with cheap beer and loud opinionated voices.
+It’s the type of book that concludes in a maddeningly debatable fashion and is bred to be argued about with cheap beer and loud opinionated voices.

 WATCH reveals what Every Time I Die fans knew all along.
 Keith Buckley is more than just a guy with rad leather jackets and a dope voice.
 He is talented as all fucking hell and after reading this book you just have to give it to the man.
 This is a literary banger.
 Turn those pages and contact me anytime, day or night, to talk some shit on how you think it ended.
 [Buy it HERE.]